ashiishme/readme/README.md

 ## Prerequisites

-If your project needs any prerequisites or dependencies, list them here or remove.
+If your project needs any prerequisites or dependencies, list them here.

 ```
 Example to install dependencies